BrainTech/pisak-switch/README.md

 ##pisak-switch

-Pisak-switch is a software created for Wattuino Nanite 85 (https://github.com/watterott/wattuino).
+Pisak-switch is a firmware created for Wattuino Nanite 85 (https://github.com/watterott/wattuino).
+By connecting microswitch to PB1 it's possible to create a simple switch HID (eg. button) that can be used to control interfaces such as in PISAK project.
-It contains a subfolder "usbdrv" from V-USB library (http://www.obdev.at/avrusb/) with configuration files customized to fit the hardware requirements.
+The firmware contains a subfolder "usbdrv" from V-USB library (http://www.obdev.at/avrusb/) with configuration files customized to fit the hardware requirements.
-The software is based on tutorial written by Joonas Pihlajamaa (http://codeandlife.com/).
+The tutorials written by Joonas Pihlajamaa (http://codeandlife.com/) were very helpful during developing this firmware.

 To put the software on your Nanite use the following command:
 >`$ make flash`